Why would I want to be an Alexander teacher?

 If you are pretty sure you want to train, but don’t know where…

 We want to hear from you!

-Schedule a free in-person or phone consultation with training director Molly Johnson to let her know you may be interested in training and to ask questions about the course.
-You are also welcome to email to ask any questions, ask for the training calendar and tuition information, or ask for a link to the trainee application for August 2020 enrollment.
+Schedule a free online consultation with training director Molly Johnson to let her know you may be interested in training and to ask questions about the course.
+You are also welcome to email to ask any questions, ask for the training calendar and tuition information, or ask for a link to the trainee application for enrollment.